 15 – Chocolate

 You can even add hemp to chocolate to reduce the guilt you feel from indulging.
-It is even possible to make your own raw hemp chocolates at home.
+It is also possible to make your own raw hemp chocolates at home.
 Use chocolate chips, a tiny amount of salt, and coconut oil for the coating and fill it with hemp hearts, dates, maple syrup, vanilla bean, and coconut oil for a delightful treat.

 16 – Shoes

 The strong and durable fibers of hemp make it perfect for shoes.
 As well as being lightweight and breathable, hemp shoes are animal-friendly.
 You will be amazed at how comfortable your feet feel even in warm temperatures.